Building with nature – how does this benefit your tenants?

 There are practical changes that we can easily make to ensure we design and implement higher quality homes and communities, and developers and planners both have an important role to play in bringing forward future-proof development.
 But critically, we need innovation around the mechanisms to assure ongoing and appropriate level of resources to manage and maintain green features in, and around, our housing stock to ensure the benefits they bring, e.g. a sense of place, which can lead to higher retention levels, less stressful environments, higher levels of community cohesion, etc., and a more sustainability income model for housing associations.

-If you book three places, you can bring a colleague for free.
+If you book a place, you can bring a colleague for free.

 For more information, or to book your place, please visit the conference’s event page